esell/deb-simple/README.md

 somewhere others could find it.
 You can use [deb-simple-cd-helper](https://github.com/paulkramme/deb-simple-cd-help), which allows you to place a plaintext file with the api key somewhere on your build server without the need to expose it.

+# Directory Watching
+By default `deb-simple` will watch the directories it creates for any new files and rebuild the repository accordingly.
+This means that you don't have to use the HTTP interface to upload new packages if you have a different build system - any method of getting them onto the server will work.

+This function means that there is a delay between a package being uploaded / created and it being availble for installation, as the repository rebuild happens asynchronously.
+This can result in errors like `Hash Sum Mismatch` from `apt install` processes if you happen to update in the middle of a rebuild.

+You can disable the watching behaviour by setting `enableDirectoryWatching=false` in the `conf.json` file.
+In this case the repository will be rebuilt as part of the HTTP file upload process, so once your CI build / `curl` upload has completed the package will be ready for installation.

 # Do you use this?